ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood-rstudio.md

 ## Using R Conda with the RStudio Server App

-If you have created [R conda environments](/clusters-at-yale/guides/r/#conda-based-r-environments) (i.e, in the [terminal](/clusters-at-yale/access/ood#terminal)) then you can make these available within RStudio Server app, from the 'R version' drop-down menu.
+If you have created [R conda environments](/clusters-at-yale/guides/r/#conda-based-r-environments) (i.e, in the [terminal](/clusters-at-yale/access/ood#terminal)) then you can make these available to the RStudio Server app.
 From the terminal, execute the following command:

 ``` bash
 ycrc_conda_env.sh update
 ```

+Your R conda environments should now show up in the 'R version' drop-down menu.

 ## Run RStudio in Remote Desktop